keyboardturner/hello-world/README.md

 # hello-world
-grub

-This program (grub) relates to a hello world.
+This program relates to a hello world.